rosedj1/CMSOfficeHours/Programming/ROOT/Histograms.md

 h.Fill(7, 100)            # Put 100 entries into the bin where x = 7.
 h.GetBinContent(3)        # Return the number of entries in bin 3.
                           # (bin 0 is underflow and bin max+1 is overflow)
-htest.GetBinCenter(2)     # Get the x-axis value corresponding to the center of bin 2. h.GetBinWidth(2)          # Get the bin width of bin 2. h.FillRandom("gaus", 10)  # Fill the hist with 10 random entries from a gaus distribution. h.Sumw2()                 # IMPORTANT!
+h.GetBinCenter(2)     # Get the x-axis value corresponding to the center of bin 2. h.GetBinLowEdge(k)    # Get the left edge of the bin k. k=0 is overflow, k=1 is first bin. h.GetBinWidth(2)          # Get the bin width of bin 2. h.FillRandom("gaus", 10)  # Fill the hist with 10 random entries from a gaus distribution. h.Sumw2()                 # IMPORTANT!
 Tells the hist to handle errors using sum(weights^2).